BushraAbukarn/BI-Analytics-Projects---TripleTen/SuperStore-Consult-June-2025/README.md

 3. Top Performing Products and Categories by Profitability
 4. Low-Performing Products and Sub-Categories by Profitability
 5. Revenue Analysis by State
-6. Top 5 highest-selling products in the region with the highest revenue
+6. Top 5 Highest-Selling Products in the Region with the Highest Revenue
 7. Profit Contribution by Customer Segment

 ---